Lingshinx/sognasm/README.md

 as my first programming language project.

 Thanks for checking out the early version of my project.
-Feel free to experiment and share your feedback
+Feel free to experiment and share your feedback.
 I appreciate all forms of constructive suggestion from you.

 By the way, I'm a beginner of Rust.